 This target also works well for set expenses, where the amount is the same every month, like rent/mortgage, monthly bills, gifts, investment account contributions, etc. This is especially true if the bill is due at the beginning of the month, because it will prompt you to assign money to the category (to save up for next month's bill) even if you've paid this months bill.

-With both the By Date and the Savings Balance (with Date selected) targets, the set month will be included in the monthly calculation; YNAB will expect you to budget towards that target in the set month.
-If you'd like the have the full balance set aside by a given month, you may prefer to use a Savings balance Target, and set the target month as the month prior to when the funds are needed.
+With both the By Date and the Savings Balance (with Date selected) targets, the set month will be included in the monthly calculation; YNAB will expect you to budget by assigning money towards that target in the set month.
+If you'd like to have the full balance set aside by a given month, you may prefer to use a Savings balance Target, and set the target month as the month prior to when the funds are needed.

 - Pay Off Balance by Date targets calculate a monthly amount to assign in order to pay off your credit card debt by a certain date.
 The amount will adjust if you are making slower or faster progress than your original plan!